NumericalOrder

 Details

-• NumericalOrder provides a general alternative to canonical order in which numeric expressions, dates and Quantity objects are treated by value, but it is otherwise equivalent to canonical order.
+• NumericalOrder provides a general alternative to canonical order in which numeric expressions, dates and Quantity objects are treated by value.

 • Quantity expressions with compatible units are compared to each other by magnitude after converting them to a common unit.